alphagov/govuk-rfcs/rfc-149-switch-to-per-page-asset-loading.md

 1. Search for "micro pig", rendered by [finder-frontend]
 1. Micro-pig guidance page, rendered by [government-frontend]

-Whilst there is shared code coming from static, CSS and JavaScript can still come from each individual application - which means there is overlap between the three application's assets.
+Whilst there is shared code coming from [Static][static], CSS and JavaScript can still come from each individual application - which means there is overlap between the three applications' assets.
 In the previous three step journey example, there are 43 component's assets served; of which:
 * 6 components are used in all 3 applications
 * 16 components are used in 2 applications
 * 19 components are only used in 1 application